chekri/PhD_Thesis/CTCR/README.md

-This folder contains the codes used for implementng the examples in Chapter 7.
-To implement continuation, just run any of the given script files by running the command 'auto filname.auto'.
-Auto computes the solutions for the given set of parameters (set in constant files c.files) and outputs the solutions as 's.xxx', where xxx is outputfile name.
-Use the provided python commands to plot the bifucation plots.
-The folder "CTCRwithoutStability" includes four auto script files, each generates solutions with different set of paramters.
+This folder contains the codes used for implementing the examples in Chapter 7.
+To implement continuation, just run any of the given script files by running the command 'auto filename.auto'.
+Auto computes the solutions for the given set of parameters (set in constant files c.files) and outputs the solutions as 's.xxx', where xxx is the output file name.
+Use the provided Python commands to plot the bifurcation plots.
+The folder "CTCRwithoutStability" includes four auto script files, each generating solutions with a different set of parameters.

 1.***Example1_surface.auto***: Continuation when $\alpha^{[2]}_{o}$ is varied for different section lengths $L_{2}$.(section 7.1.2 of thesis)